 Bioderma invented micellar water in 1991 and completely changed how people cleanse their faces.
-The micelles, little balls of cleansers floating in water, pick up dirt and oils without damaging skin.
+The micelles, little balls of cleansers floating in water, pick up dirt and oils without damaging the skin.

-Many people use micellar water to clean makeup from their faces, and those with sensitive skin have found micellar water to be gentle enough to wash with twice daily.
+Many people use micellar water to clean makeup from their faces, and those with sensitive skin have found micellar water to be gentle enough to wash twice daily.

 Because micellar water effectively cleans makeup, many people want to use it to cleanse their eyelash extensions.
 But you must be careful.